pykoala/pykoala/docs/contributing/index.rst

 If you’d like to contribute code, please follow the guidelines outlined in our `Contributing guide <https://github.com/pykoala/pykoala/blob/main/CONTRIBUTING.md>`_.

-Whether you're fixing a bug, improving documentation, or adding a new feature, your help is appreciated!
+Whether you're fixing a bug, improving documentation, or adding a new feature, your help is much appreciated!

 Contents
 --------